Neutral particle oscillation

 In particle physics, neutral particle oscillation is the transmutation of a particle with zero electric charge into another neutral particle due to a change of a non-zero internal quantum number, via an interaction that does not conserve that quantum number.
 Neutral particle oscillations were first investigated in 1954 by Murray Gell-mann and Abraham Pais.

 For example, a neutron cannot transmute into an antineutron as that would violate the conservation of baryon number.
 But in those hypothetical extensions of the Standard Model which include interactions that do not strictly conserve baryon number, neutron–antineutron oscillations are predicted to occur.
-There is a project to search for neutron–antineutron oscillations using ultracold neutrons.

 Such oscillations do regularly occur for other neutral particles, and are classified into two types: